 My husband recently read a book about the power of a morning routine.
 He shared the summary of what he had learned with me, and it all sounded great.
 However, the idea of implementing a lengthy morning routine or getting up an hour early to do various things makes me want to go back to bed—with three kids, a dog, a job, and an active life, I have to admit that I like my sleep.

-When I asked what he had done with this book’s great suggestions, the answer was nothing.
-He loved the ideas and concepts but hadn’t changed anything in his life.
+When I asked what he had done with the book’s great suggestions, the answer was nothing.
+He loved the ideas and concepts, but hadn’t changed anything in his life.

-This is the thing about most advice (on any topic really).
-It’s not that it doesn’t work, it’s that it doesn’t work for everybody.
-Any habit you are trying to change or create needs to take into account your unique personality, lifestyle and challenges.
+It’s not that it doesn’t work; it’s that it doesn’t work for everybody.
+Any habit you are trying to change or create needs to take into account your unique personality, lifestyle, and challenges.

-There is a perfect morning routine that will make YOU happy and productive all day—you just have to find yours.
+A perfect morning routine will make YOU happy and productive all day—you just have to find yours.